How to drive safely and legally with OSA

 If you are experiencing some sleepiness during waking hours, go to your GP, and ask for a referral to a sleep clinic.
-If the sleep clinic diagnoses Obstructive Sleep Apnoea (OSA) — but says that any sleepiness during waking hours is not excessive — you can continue to drive and do not need to notify the DVLA.
-DVLA does suggest that if the sleepiness gets any worse, go back to your GP.
+If the sleep clinic diagnoses Obstructive Sleep Apnoea (OSA) — but say that any sleepiness during waking hours is not excessive — you can continue to drive and do not need to notify the DVLA.
+DVLA does suggest that if the tiredness gets any worse, go back to your GP.

-It is important to remember that if you are suffering from a medical condition that affects your driving then you have an obligation to inform the DVLA about it.
+It is important to remember that if you are suffering from a medical condition that affects your driving, then you have an obligation to inform the DVLA about it.
 Failure to do so can invalidate your insurance and make you guilty of driving without a valid license.

 How OSA affects your driving insurance